-High school and youth wrestling season is almost here!
-Coordinating with your league, registering wrestlers, managing money, and finding new volunteers can create a long list of to-do items over the next month or so.
+There can be a lot of work behind the scenes to get your youth or high school wrestling program ready for the season!
+Coordinating with your wrestling association, registering wrestlers, managing money, and finding new volunteers can create a long list of to-do items.

 Take a couple of deep breaths and follow these tips to get ready for the wrestling season in about 20 minutes.

-Tip #1 – Post an initial events schedule for the season
+Tip #1 – Post an Initial Events Schedule for the Wrestling Season

 Don’t worry if you don’t know the date of every match or tournament.
 Just post important meeting dates, postseason events, and practice times for now and you can add more events later as dates and times are finalized.